SuzuSuzu-HaruHaru/league-standings/docs/index.md

 ```
 Team identifiers must be unique.
 ```
+Notice that explicitly submitting [`sorting.flags`](#optional-subkey-flags) as a nonempty array will require `teams` to be an array of objects as opposed to an array of strings; this includes circumstances in which `sorting` is decided via a keyword (e.g. `"FIFA World Cup"`) that is defined in the code to have a nonempty `sorting.flags` array (see [`sorting`](#optional-key-sorting) down below for a list of the default kewords, as well as the flags associated with them).

 Additionally, the starting object may have any of the following optional keys.

 ## Optional key `format`